rserota/wad/README.md

 <h3>Access to the Audio Context</h3>

 When Wad.js loads initially, it automatically creates an Audio Context.
-It shouldn't be necessary to access the audio context directly, but if you need it for some reason, it is exposed at <code>Wad.audioContext</code>.
+It shouldn't be necessary to access the Audio Context directly, but if you need it for some reason, it is exposed at <code>Wad.audioContext</code>.

 <h2>How To Contribute</h2>